DepthFocus: Controllable Depth Estimation for See-Through Scenes: Conclusion

 \section{Conclusion}

-We propose a generalized conditional approach for resolving multi-depth ambiguities, implemented within a stereo matching framework.
-By steering predictions according to the intended distance, our method effectively disentangles complex scene layers.
+In this work, we propose DepthFocus, a conditional stereo framework for resolving multi-depth ambiguities via steerable predictions.
+By modulating features according to an intended distance, our method effectively disentangles overlapping transmissive layers.
 Extensive experiments demonstrate both quantitative and qualitative effectiveness, validating the model across diverse see-through scenarios.
-Ultimately, this work establishes intent-driven depth control as a practical step toward active 3D perception.

 {

 }